 For workers at risk of workplace Benzene exposure, the U.S. Centers for Disease Control and Prevention (CDC) urges workers to protect themselves with personal safety gear, and urges employers and managers to properly protect their employees from toxins.

 Should a company fail to warn or protect workers and fail to provide a safe work environment, they may be held liable for severe illnesses and deaths.
+The Lyon Firm works hard to recover as much compensation as possible in toxic exposure cases to improve a plaintiffs’ quality of life and to assist in paying for medical costs now and in the future.

 If you or a loved one has suffered an illness due to Workplace Benzene Exposure and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, a myelodysplastic syndromes lawyer, and he will help you answer critical questions.